Activities

 The Chair of Hydrology and Hydraulic Engineering was and still is actively involved in activities of various international non-governmental organisations, such as International Research Society Interpraevent (Klagenfurt, Austria), European Geosciences Union, or International Consortium on Landslides (ICL, Kyoto, Japan).

 In 2014, UL FGG established the Research Institute for Geo and Hydro Threats (RIGHT).
-Since 2008, UL FGG was three times recognised by the International Programme on Landslides Global Promotion Committee (IPL-GPC) as the World Centre of Excellence on Landslide Risk Reduction (2008-2011, 2011-2014, 2014-2017, application for 2017-2020 is under consideration).
+Since 2008, UL FGG was six times recognised by the International Programme on Landslides Global Promotion Committee (IPL-GPC) as the World Centre of Excellence on Landslide Risk Reduction (2008-2011, 2011-2014, 2014-2017, 2017-2020, 2020-2023, 2023-2026).

 UL FGG also publishes an open-access scientific journal Acta hydrotechnica that brings to a wider audience original research papers, short communications, technical notes, and reviews that deal with hydrology, hydraulic engineering and other field of water science and technology.